WebAssembly/simd/proposals/simd/SIMD.md

 Return a new vector with lanes identical to `a`, except for the lane specified in the immediate mode operand `imm` which has the value `x`.
-The `{interpretation}.replace_lane` instructions are encoded with one immediate byte providing the index of the lane to whose value is to be replaced.
+The `{interpretation}.replace_lane` instructions are encoded with an immediate byte providing the index of the lane the value of which is to be replaced.

 ```python
 def S.replace_lane(a, i, x):